An interactive floor that you can take places!

 Pros:

-- If you're a technophobe, or you need a system that will be operated by a large number of people, a turnkey system may be the best option for you.
-Generally, these systems are designed to be fairly robust and plug-and-play, with a minimal learning curve.
+- If you need a system that will be operated by a large number of people, a turnkey system may be the best option for you.
+Generally, these systems are robust and plug-and-play, with a minimal learning curve.

 Cons: